stillinbeta/gke-mastodon/README.md

 # Mastoodon on GKE

 This will set up Mastodon on GKE.
+It uses Contour as a load balancer / frontend, Cloud SQL Postgres for a database, and Mailgn for email.

 ## Dependencies